nix-community/nixvim/README.md

 <!-- STOP DOCS -->

 ## How does it work?
-When you build the module (probably using home-manager), it will install all your plugins and generate a lua config for Neovim with all the options specified.
+When you build the module (probably using Home Manager), it will install all your plugins and generate a lua config for Neovim with all the options specified.
 Because it uses lua, this ensures that your configuration will load as fast as possible.